peter8015/hello-lara/doc/interview/record.md

   - Record the thoughts.

 - prompt:
+  - As a candidate, what should I say in an algorithm interview: code
   - Give thoughts for interview and divide into 3 steps, time complexity plus.
   - Rewrite it to fit Google algorithm interview(step1,2,3,4).
   - So complex, simplify it.
+  - Assume you are an L6 interviewer, what do you want to hear

 - words
 Summary Checklist for your narration: